 GET method, that has a sole purpose of retrieving information, should by default be idempotent.
 Calling

-GET on the same resource over and over should not result with a different response.
-On the other hand,
+GET on the same resource over and over should not result in a different response.
+On the other hand, the

 POST method is not an idempotent method.